BarbaraMath/Lexical_Decision_Task/README.md

 ### References

 - Joordens, S., & Becker, S. (1997).
 The long and short of semantic priming effects in lexical decision.
 Journal of Experimental Psychology: Learning, Memory, and Cognition, 23(5), 1083 -1105.
+- Keuleers, E., &Brysbaert, M. (2010).
+Wuggy: A multilingual pseudoworgenerator.
+Behavior Research Methods 42(3), 627-633.
+- White, H. (1986).
+Semantic priming of nonwords in lexical decision.
+The American journal of psychology, 479-485.
 - Yap, M. J., Balota, D. A., & Tan, S. E. (2013).
 Additive and interactive effects in semantic priming: Isolating lexical and decision processes in the lexical decision task.
 Journal of Experimental Psychology: Learning, Memory, and Cognition, 39(1), 140.
-- White, H. (1986).
-Semantic priming of nonwords in lexical decision.
-The American journal of psychology, 479-485.